-(A)ML Money Laundering/Anti-Money Laundering BPP Best Practices on Combatting the Abuse of NPOs ("Best Practices Paper") This FATF paper provides non-binding guidance for countries on how to comply with R8.
-(C)FT Financing of Terrorism/Countering the Financing of Terrorism FATF Financial Action Task Force : The international body responsible for setting and assessing compliance with AML and CFT rules.
-FIU Financial Intelligence Unit : The national government institution responsible for collecting and analyzing information on possible ML or TF.
+(A)ML Money Laundering/Anti-Money Laundering BPP Best Practices on Combatting the Terrorist Financing Abuse of NPOs ("Best Practices Paper"): This FATF paper provides non-bind- ing guidance for countries on how to comply with R8, as revised by the FATF in 2023.
+(C)FT Financing of Terrorism/Countering the Financing of Terrorism FATF Financial Action Task Force: The international body responsible for setting and assessing compliance with AML and CFT rules.
+FIU Financial Intelligence Unit : The national government institution re- sponsible for collecting and analyzing information on possible ML or TF.
 The form of FIU varies by country.
-It may stand alone or operate as part of another government institution such as the Ministry of Finance or the police.
+It may stand alone or operate as part of another government institution such as the Ministry of Fi- nance or the police.
 FSRB FATF Style Regional Body : The regional bodies responsible for implementing FATF rules for countries which are not full members of FATF in accordance with the FATF Membership Policy and Membership Process and Criteria.
-IN Interpretive Note: Official and binding FATF- issued guidance on how to implement the FATF Recommendations.
-Specific Interpretive Notes are often referenced as "INR" followed by the number of the relevant recommendation (e.g., "INR8" refers to the Interpretive Note for R8).

-ΙΟ Immediate Outcome / Immediate Outcome 10: IOs are the 11 FATF rules relating to the effectiveness of AML/CFT measures.
+IN Interpretive Note : Official and binding FATF-issued guidance on how to implement the FATF Recommendations.
+Specific Interpre- tive Notes are often referenced as "INR" followed by the number of the relevant recommendation (e.g., "INR8" refers to the Interpretive Note for R8).
+10 Immediate Outcome / Immediate Outcome 10 : IOs are the 11 FATF rules relating to the effectiveness of AML/CFT measures.
 IO.10 IO.10 covers NPOs among other topics.
-Jurisdiction Country: FATF uses "jurisdiction" to refer to a country.
-Methodology Methodology for Assessing Compliance with the FATF Recommendations and the Effectiveness of AML/CFT Systems: The FATF-issued handbook that explains how FATF assesses compliance with the Recommendations.
-ME Mutual Evaluation : The process by which FATF assesses compliance with the Recommendations.
+Jurisdiction Country : FATF uses "jurisdiction" to refer to a country.
+Methodology Methodology for Assessing Compliance with the FATF Recom- mendations and the Effectiveness of AML/CFT/CPF Systems: The FATF-issued handbook that explains how FATF assesses compli- ance with the Recommendations.
+ME Mutual Evaluation : The process by which FATF assesses a jurisdic- tion's compliance with the Recommendations.

 MER Mutual Evaluation Report : The outcome of the ME process, which includes a jurisdiction's score related to compliance with the FATF Recommendations.
-ML Money laundering NPO Non-profit organization: FATF uses this term to refer to a legal person or arrangement or organization that primarily engages in raising or disbursing funds for purposes such as charitable, religious, cultural, educational, social or fraternal purposes, or for the carrying out of other types of "good works."
-NPO RA NPO Risk Assessment: Risk assessment of the NPO Sector, as required by R8 and covered in paragraph 8.1 of the Methodology.
+ML Money laundering NPO Non-profit organization : FATF uses this term to refer to a legal per- son or arrangement or organization that primarily engages in raising or disbursing funds for purposes such as charitable, religious, cultur- al, educational, social or fraternal purposes, or for the carrying out of other types of "good works."
+NPO RA NPO Risk Assessment : Risk assessment of NPOs that fall within the definition of "NPO," as required by FATF Recommendation 8 and covered in paragraph 8.1 of the Methodology.
 NRA National Risk Assessment : An assessment of the total ML and TF risk in all areas of a country's economy.
 Required by R1.
-Recommendations Recommendations: These FATF-issued Recommendations outline international standards on combatting ML and TF and proliferation.
-Specific recommendations are often referenced as "R" followed by the number of the recommendation (e.g., "R8" refers to Recommendation 8).
+Recommendations Recommendations : The FATF-issued Recommendations that out- line international standards on combatting ML and TF and prolifera- tion.
+Specific recommendations are often referenced as "R" followed by the number of the recommendation (e.g., "R8" refers to Recom- mendation 8).
 R8 Recommendation 8 relates exclusively to technical compliance with TF guidance related to the NPO sector.
-RBA Risk Based Approach: The core concept behind FATF's assessments since 2012, requiring countries to show that they understand their AML/CFT risks and that measures are proportionate and targeted.
+RBA Risk Based Approach : The core concept behind FATF's assessments since 2012, requiring countries to show that they understand their AML/CFT risks and that measures to address these risks are focused and proportionate.
 The RBA is required by IO.1.
-TF Terrorist Financing Typologies Risk of Terrorist Abuse in Non-profit Organizations: An official FATF publication cataloguing global case studies of TF cases in the NPO sector.
+TF Terrorist Financing